 Transfer pricing is needed when two connected (same group/ownership) companies transact.
 E.g. sending money in return for overseas staff, software licenses, or other services.
 The amount sent has to be as if the companies were unconnected, so you can't use it to avoid tax, and you also can't send just the amount needed.
 The transfer pricing rules set how you should calculate this mark-up.

 When a group of companies (two or more companies who are owned by the same shareholders, or perhaps one company is owned by the other) need to send funds to each other in return for goods or services, the amount of money sent should be set using transfer pricing.
-Simply, it's a method of calculating a price for those goods or services, when you sell them to yourself.
+Simply, transfer pricing is a method of calculating a price for goods or services you sell from one company to another.

 Where it's just general funding (e.g. cash from a fundraise being moved to the operating company) this is covered by other mechanisms and transfer pricing is not relevant.
 We wrote about that here.

 For many founders, the first thought might be to just transfer the amount of money needed to continue operating or to just cover the costs, however, it's not that straightforward and you have to allocate the correct price, which may result in you generating a taxable profit in that region.

 It is often seen in cross-border scenarios, and in the past has been used as a vehicle to move profits to a lower tax country, in order to avoid paying tax (like certain tech giants have been accused of doing).
 Because of this the international taxation bodies created transfer pricing rules to prevent manipulation in this way.